 Do you take insurance, and how does that work?

-I DO Not take Insurance in my Private Practice.
+We DO Not take Insurance.
 You can submit paperwork to your insurance provider to be reimbursed for paid services.
 Payment is due at the time of your session(s) by cash, check, or credit card at the time of appointment.

 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them:

 - What is the coverage amount per therapy session?